tamakuku/data-science-bootcamp9/Portfolio-Project/SQL/45-Question-Practice-Query/README.md

     - Customers
     - Categories

-### And will use SQL code with all clause, Operaters and Sub-query for query data
+### And will use SQL code with all clause, Operaters, Aggregate Function and Sub-query for query data
 * Clause
     - SELECT
     - FROM